aendrew/parse-sed/README.md

  * Detection of `#n` at start of script

 Not Yet Implemented
- * context addresses that start with a blackslash
+ * Context addresses that start with a blackslash
  * Empty REs in addresses
  * Handling of Exit Status